 Net Position - Net position represents the difference between assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
-Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by Academy or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the Academy or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 The Academy applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
-There is no enabling legislation at June 30, 2018.
-Net invested in capital assets of \$43,697 represents capital assets, less accumulated depreciation.
+As of June 30, 2018, there was no net position deemed to be restricted.
+Net invested in capital assets of \$19,581 represents capital assets, less accumulated depreciation.